 The Ranch lies at 5100’ elevation, just west of the Continental Divide in southwest New Mexico.
 Although mountainous, the land is primarily rolling Chihuahuan grassland, one of the most biologically diverse arid regions in the world.
-A one-hour drive south of Silver City, the Pitchfork is six miles from the nearest neighboring ranch and consists of slightly less than 12,000 checker-boarded, split-estate acres, 5,160 deeded, the balance state and BLM lease land, as shown on the Pitchfork Area Map below.
+A one-hour drive south of Silver City, the Pitchfork is six miles from the nearest neighboring ranch and consists of slightly more than 11,000 checker-boarded, split-estate acres (we own the surface, the government or someone else owns the subsurface mineral rights), 5,160 deeded, the balance state and BLM lease land, as shown on the Pitchfork Area Map below.

-The northern quarter (that we are “re-wilding”) and southern three-quarters of the ranch, about 3,000 and 9,000 acres respectively, are set apart by Separ Road, a Grant County dirt road that runs 30 miles from the towns of White Signal on Highway 90 to Separ on I-10.
+The northern quarter (that we are “re-wilding”) and southern three-quarters of the ranch, about 2,500 and 8,500 acres respectively, are set apart by Separ Road, a Grant County maintained dirt road that runs 30 miles from the towns of White Signal on Highway 90 to Separ on I-10.
 The Pitchfork — surrounded be seven ranches, with no urban encroachment — is midway between the two.

-The overarching goal for this ranch is habitat repair, using "flood-n-flow" based restoration practices and accompanying sediment deposition to nudge the ciénaga and surrounding land toward its pre-settlement condition — to get the water back.
-Ongoing installation of grade control structures is helping the ciénaga and surrounding land reclaim itself and reconnect surface and groundwater.
-Goals are to: refurbish the headquarters while retaining its historic character, monitor photo points and piezometers, perform water and soil data collection and mapping, raise the ciénaga bottom, restore transitional and uplands, improve infiltration rates, fix roads, rebuild the cattle herd, provide science, research and education, protect the archaeology, improve habitat for wildlife and imperiled plants and animals, restore low-intensity fire and prevent range land fragmentation.
+The overarching goals for this ranch are habitat repair and carbon sequestration, using "flood-n-flow" based restoration practices and accompanying sediment deposition to nudge the ciénaga and surrounding land toward its pre-settlement condition — to get the water back.
+Ongoing installation of grade-control structures is helping the ciénaga and surrounding land reclaim itself and reconnect surface and groundwater.
+Goals are to: refurbish the headquarters while retaining its historic character, monitor photo points and piezometers, perform water and soil data collection and mapping, raise the ciénaga bed, sequester a portion of the legacy load of atmospheric carbon, restore traditional and uplands, improve infiltration rates, fix roads, rebuild the cattle herd, provide science, research and education opportunities, protect the archaeology, improve habitat for wildlife and imperiled plants and animals, restore low-intensity fire and prevent range land fragmentation.

 What's Been Accomplished So Far

-- Raised the floor of the Burro Ciénaga channel two feet in most areas.
+- Raised the channel bottom of the Burro Ciénaga channel two feet throughout and five feet in some locations.

 - Raised the water table in the ciénaga 11 inches.